-In a medium bowl combine flour, cornstarch, baking powder and salt.
+In a medium bowl combine flour, cornstarch, baking soda and salt.
 With the mixer running on low speed add the dry ingredients and mix until combined, for about 1 minute.

 Mix in the chocolate chips until combined.
 Scrape down the sides of the bowl.
 At this point the dough should be thick.

 Shape balls of 50g dough each and place on the baking sheets, about 5cm / 2-inch apart.
 Bake for 16-18 minutes or until the edges are lightly browned.
 The center will appear super soft, but it will set as the cookie cools.